MauriceDroll/LLM_Scene_Docker/README.md

           ```
           ros2 launch kuka_kr3_cell_description cell.launch.py use_fake_hardware:=false robot_ip:=<robot-ip>
           ```
-4. Check out tutorial code
+3. Check out tutorial code
-    - open up VSCode (Windows key &rarr; type "code" &rarr; Enter)
+    - Open up VSCode (Windows key &rarr; type "code" &rarr; Enter)
-    - open folder "r2e_tutorial" in VSCode
+    - Open folder "r2e_tutorial" in VSCode
-    - open file "src/r2e_demos/src/test_ros_env.cpp"
+    - Open file `src/r2e_demos/r2e_demos/test_ros_env.py`
-    - read and understand the code
+    - Read and understand the code
     - You might notice the `is_simulation` flag while creating the RobotClient object.
 Currently, this only controls whether the real gripper is connected or not.
 Whether the movement of the robot is simulated or not, solely depends on the `use_fake_hardware` parameter at launch.
 If you want to test your application on the real robot, and also want to move the gripper, you need to set the `is_simulation` flag to false.
-5. Move robot
+4. Move robot
     - Open up a new terminal and attach to running container
       ```
       docker exec -it r2e_cell /bin/bash